Kinematics, cluster algebras and Feynman integrals: Bootstrapping three-loop wheel: new algebraic letters from

-It is surprising that even for one of the simplest $n=8$ kinematics, $D_3$, certain Feynman integrals contain new square roots and algebraic letters.
-These are integrals beyond ladder topology, {\it e.g.} three-loop wheel integrals; in fact it is intriguing that the $n=9$ wheel with $D_6$ kinematics is expected to evaluate to functions beyond MPLs~\cite{Bourjaily:2019hmc}!
-In this letter we only consider the $n=8$ wheel obtained from its soft limit:
+Due to its success in bootstrap computations, the cluster algebra $G(4,n)$ and its associated alphabet are believed to fully describe all symbol letters that appear in scattering amplitudes.
+However, for Feynman integrals in the $\mathcal{N}{=}4$ sYM theory, this is {\it not} always the case.
+The counterexamples appear when the integrals are beyond ladder topology, for instance three-loop wheel integrals in \cite{Bourjaily:2019hmc}.
+In fact it is intriguing that the nine-point wheel with $D_6$ kinematics is expected to evaluate to functions as iterative integral over K3 surface~\cite{Bourjaily:2019hmc}!
+In this work we only consider one of its eight-point wheel sub-topology, obtained from the following soft limit:

+Although it has simple $D_3$ kinematics, the corresponding Feynman integrals contain new {\it square root} and {\it algebraic letters}.
+By computing its (composite) leading singularity \cite{Arkani-hamed:2010pyv}, we find ${\rm LS}=\frac{u v w}{\sqrt{\Delta_{D_3}}}$ with